 As 3D printing evolves, it creates new legal questions, such as how 3D printing affects building code regulations and permitting, product liability, labor and employment regulations, government contracts cost and pricing, cybersecurity, aviation parts certification regulations, counterfeit parts and intellectual property, ITAR requirements, and more.

 Smith Pachter McWhorter combines its expertise in government contracts and construction law to counsel clients on all of these issues.
 Kelsey Wilbanks has been actively tracking and writing about the technology since 2013.
 She regularly presents at 3D printing and construction conferences and won a national legal writing award for an article discussing 3D printing patent law implications.
-Armani Vadiee and Owen Walker also possess deep understanding of the intersection of 3D printing technology, government contracts, and construction law.
+Armani Vadiee also possess deep understanding of the intersection of 3D printing technology, government contracts, and construction law.
 From contract formation and counseling, to claims and liability evaluations, and more, Smith Pachter McWhorter’s 3D printing practice group has the knowledge and expertise to assist companies with any related issue.

 Contact: Kelsey L. Wilbanks